Big Banks Report Their Ultra-Wealthy Clients Are Rushing Into Gold

 Goldman: Gold is likely to reach $2,000 within the next 12 months

 Having made several upgrades to their gold forecast over the past months and sharing a bullish view even before the pandemic, Goldman Sachs has once again raised their target for gold’s price to the highest level so far.
 In a note published earlier this month, Goldman’s team of analysts raised their gold price forecasts for the three-month, six-month and 12-month ranges.

 The team upped their 3-month forecast for gold to $1,800 from the previous $1,600 and raised their 6-month target to $1,950 from the previous $1,650.
 Over the next 12 months, the bank said it expects gold to hit $2,000, up from the previous 12-month target of $1,800.

 The analysts elaborated on their optimistic predictions, citing a persistent environment of low interest rates and growing concerns over currency debasement as the primary drivers for gold’s price over the coming months.
 Goldman said that a move above the Federal Reserve’s targeted inflation rate of 2%, paired with a lack of appropriate policy response from the central bank, could send gold prices past $2,000.

 Goldman’s analysts are even more bullish on silver, raising their 12-month forecast for the metal to $22, a 47% increase over the previous forecast of $15 for the period.
-The team said that global monetary stimulus should significantly increase demand for silver from the industrial sector.2020, big banks, gold, gold as investment, gold price, goldman sachs, jerome powell, stock market
+The team said that global monetary stimulus should significantly increase demand for silver from the industrial sector.2020, big banks, Featured, gold, gold as investment, gold price, goldman sachs, jerome powell, stock market